REPORT OF THE DIRECTORS AND MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Notices dated January 30 2016 have been sent to all members concerned reminding themto encash their unclaimed dividend.
+Notices dated January 16 2019 have also been sent to all Shareholders concernedreminding them to encash their unclaimed dividend.

 The Company has not accepted any deposits from the public and as such there are nooutstanding deposits in terms of the Companies (Acceptance of Deposits) Rules 2014.

 It is the Company's policy not to give loans directly or indirectly to any person(other than to employees under contractual obligations) or to other body corporates orgive any guarantee or provide any security in connection with a loan to any other bodycorporate or person.
 The Company also does not make any investment in securities of anyother body corporate.
 The Company has not taken or given any loan or advances in thenature of loan to its holding company.
 The Company has no investments.